medusajs/nextjs-starter-medusa/README.md

 Your site is now running at http://localhost:8000!

-Edit `/pages/index.tsx` to see your site update in real-time!

 # Serverless Modules

 > Serverless Modules are currently in beta.
 You can learn more about it [here](https://docs.medusajs.com/modules/products/serverless-module).
 In addition, the Serverless Modules in the Next.js storefront can't be used without the Medusa backend running at the moment.